GayathriR12/Detection_Of_Child_Predators_In_SocialMedia/README.md

 Prevention of Emotional Entrapment of girls on Social Media Platforms

 This Project consists of 2 major functionalities:

-Age Detection for filtering out teenagers(using DNN(21)) and Predicting for grooming or non grooming charecteristics in the conversations between teenagers and adult male(using svm classifier).
+  Age Detection for filtering out teenagers using DNN Predicting for grooming charecteristics in the conversations between teenagers and adult(using svm classifier).

 The following files have been used for the project:

 1.fchatroom.py: This module has the chatroom code and performs all the Backend operations including the DB commands.